velopaymentsapi/velo-go/docs/PaymentV3.md

 `func (o *PaymentV3) HasPaymentMetadata() bool`

 HasPaymentMetadata returns a boolean if a field has been set.

+### GetAutoWithdrawnReasonCode

+`func (o *PaymentV3) GetAutoWithdrawnReasonCode() string`

+GetAutoWithdrawnReasonCode returns the AutoWithdrawnReasonCode field if non-nil, zero value otherwise.

+### GetAutoWithdrawnReasonCodeOk

+`func (o *PaymentV3) GetAutoWithdrawnReasonCodeOk() (*string, bool)`

+GetAutoWithdrawnReasonCodeOk returns a tuple with the AutoWithdrawnReasonCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoWithdrawnReasonCode

+`func (o *PaymentV3) SetAutoWithdrawnReasonCode(v string)`

+SetAutoWithdrawnReasonCode sets AutoWithdrawnReasonCode field to given value.

+### HasAutoWithdrawnReasonCode

+`func (o *PaymentV3) HasAutoWithdrawnReasonCode() bool`

+HasAutoWithdrawnReasonCode returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)